-We help our customers secure the very best HMO mortgages for their needs from a range of over 80 lenders.
+We help our customers secure the best HMO mortgages for their needs, from our range of over 80 lenders.

 HMO mortgages (also known as “House in Multiple Occupation mortgages”) are designed to allow you to purchase a property in order to rent it to multiple occupants.

 Whether you own a single property, a large multi-property portfolio or anything in between, we will find you a fantastic deal.